JustinRojas89/Wordle/README.md

 ## In-Game Controls

-The game primarily accepts English guesses of a particular length, but also supports two special commands:
+The game accepts English guesses of a particular length, but also supports two special commands:

 | Command | Action |
 | :--- | :--- |